-To protect human health and the environment, waterways in the United States are strictly regulated by the Environmental Protection Agency (EPA).
+To protect human health and the environment, the Environmental Protection Agency (EPA) strictly regulates waterways in the United States.
 Whether you’re a private landowner, a for-profit developer, or a public or private agency or organization, the Clean Water Act (CWA) is the primary law governing water pollution.
-The CWA also requires certain permits to be obtained before construction or development occurs near U.S. waters.
+The CWA also requires specific permits to be obtained before construction or development occurs near U.S. waters.

 The rules for one of these permits can be found in Section 404 of the CWA.
 Specifically, Section 404 seeks to avoid or minimize losses to wetlands and other waters of the United States (WOTUS) by regulating the discharge of dredged or fill material.
 This includes altering or filling a jurisdictional water body for any of the following reasons:

 - Water resource projects (i.e., levees and dams)

 - Waterway enhancements (e.g., county or state parks)